epam/edp-gerrit-operator/docs/api.md

-GerritMergeRequestSpec defines the desired state of GerritMergeRequest
+GerritMergeRequestSpec defines the desired state of GerritMergeRequest.

 <table>
     <thead>